varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 beresp.response
   The HTTP status message returned by the server.

-beresp.cacheable
-  True if the request resulted in a cacheable response.
-A response is considered cacheable if HTTP status code is 200, 203, 300, 301, 302, 404 or 410 and pass wasn't called in vcl_recv.
-If however, both the TTL and the grace time for the response are 0 beresp.cacheable will be 0.

-  beresp.cacheable is writable.

 beresp.ttl
   The object's remaining time to live, in seconds. beresp.ttl is writable.